Photos: Eric and Jamie Photo

 - What is the cost of natural beaded rows hair extensions?

 The hair you purchase up-front to use lasts 6 months is around $500 and up.
-The 3 hour service that includes color of your hair + custom-colored extensions + cut and styling is $600+.
+The 3 hour service that includes color of your hair + custom-colored extensions + cut and styling starts at $600+.
 Touch ups vary based on coloring needs but typically around $400.

 Consultation & removal are complimentary.